SAINT MARY’S CATHOLIC NURSERY

 Teaching and Learning

 The nursery is divided into two main rooms for the majority of the children’s learning: A room for two year olds (morning and lunch sessions only) and a room for three and four year olds (morning, lunch and afternoon sessions).
-In each room, we follow the revised Early Years Foundation Stage (EYFS), which is the government framework delivered by all providers caring for children aged 0-5.
+In each room, we follow the Statutory framework for the Early Years Foundation Stage (EYFS), which is the government framework delivered by all providers caring for children aged 0-5.
 We deliver the EYFS to an excellent standard ensuring that all our children are given the learning opportunities they need in order to fulfill their potential as individuals.

 The nursery operates out of a modular building situated in the grounds of Saint Mary’s.
 The school has undertaken a significant refurbishment of the indoor environment to ensure it is clean, safe, inviting and stimulating.
 There are a wide range of activities to ensure that children are highly motivated and very eager to join in with their learning.
 There is also a designated outdoor space, which is secure and provides children with further opportunities to play, grow and develop.

-Teaching and Learning within the nursery is led by qualified teacher Miss Small, who directs a team of teaching assistants.
-Miss Franklin, Mrs Heffernan and Mrs Luby teach the two, three and four year old children in the morning and oversees teaching for three and four year olds in the afternoons, as well as the two year olds for their morning sessions.
+Teaching and Learning within the nursery is led by qualified teacher Miss Franklin, who directs a team of teaching assistants.
+Miss Franklin, Mrs Heffernan and Mrs Luby teach the two, three and four year old children in the morning and oversee teaching for three and four year olds in the afternoons.
 The teaching assistants are all qualified and have undertaken Paediatric First Aid training, as well as Safeguarding training.

 We provide free places for all eligible three and four year olds (up to 30 hours per week) and for eligible two year olds (15 hours per week).
 If you believe you are entitled to Free Early Education Entitlement, please complete the relevant form (based on your child's age) and return to school with the Initial Registration Form (see links above).

-For children who are not eligible for free funded places, fees will be charged as follows:
+For children who are not eligible for free funded places, fees will be charged as follows from 1st September 2023:

 Morning Session 8:40am to 11:40am - £13.80